Variables

 • <DATE>: A date in yyyymmdd format, such as 20291115, or a variable that resolves to such a date, such as %%$DATE.

-• <INSTRUCTION> can be one of the following:
+• <INSTRUCTION> Do one of the following:

 • +<NUMBER> or -<NUMBER>: Instructs Control-M to calculate the date that you specify the <NUMBER> of working days after or before the <DATE>.